 How Does Listed Property Affect Business Taxes?

 Listed property is a specific type of personal property in a business.
-The rules for deducting expenses associated with purchase and use of listed property for you and your employees for business purposes are different from the rules for other types of property.
+The rules for deducting expenses associated with the purchase and use of listed property for you and your employees for business purposes are different from the rules for other types of property.

 Trying to keep track of business and personal use of listed property is difficult.
 Until the IRS figures out some better way to do that, you should continue to keep detailed records of employee use of computers, company-provided autos, and other listed property, if you want to deduct these costs as business expenses.